A Coordinated Electric System Interconnection Review—the utility’s deep-dive on technical and cost impacts of your project.

 • Flicker: short-term (Pst) limited to 0.35; long-term (Plt) to 0.25.

-• Overvoltage: limits on the temporary overvoltage the plant may contribute, protecting both grid and plant equipment.
+• Overvoltage: limits on the temporary overvoltage the plant may contribute.

 How Compliance Is Proven: The Verification Lifecycle